 Finally, there is the trap of the Cocky Correlations.
 Always keep in mind that correlation and causation are two fundamentally different creatures.
 Though data suggesting a link between national chocolate consumption and its amount of Nobel Prize winners can be entertaining and interesting, a healthy amount of scepticism still seems warranted.
 It might be a better idea to instead look for lack of association rather than causation, because these are much harder to find in nature.

-Armed with these tools you should be able to navigate the treacherous landscape of statistics.
+Armed with these tools you should be able to navigate the treacherous landscape of statistics and help you to practice defence against them.
 As a final word of advice, it is worthwhile to realise that it is much better to know everything there is to know about one number, rather than to have a haphazard spotty knowledge of many dozens of them.

 Be ware of: